 Cassiopeia is a constellation of stars in the north polar region of our galaxy, the Milky Way.
 Shaped like the letter M or W, it is one of the oldest and popularly best known figures in the sky.
-(Allen, 1963; p.
-142) Hipparchus, who cataloged 1022 stars, listed 68 stars in Cassiopeia.
+Hipparchus, who cataloged 1022 stars, listed 68 stars in Cassiopeia.
 That was the situation until 1572, when Tycho Brahe saw a new star, or nova, appear in Cassiopeia.
 Then there were 69.
 Shortly after this, Kepler observed a nova in the tail of the Serpent constellation, and another in Cygnus.
 Suddenly there were new stars everywhere.
-Why?

-Is it possible that throughout the Middle Ages, there was not a single nova to be seen?
-How could it be that new stars, that appear irregularly throughout all times, suddenly became visible?
+New stars, that appear irregularly throughout all times, suddenly became visible.
 Perhaps, astronomers and lay people were blinded, like the natives that could not see a large sailing ship, by their faith in the theory of Aristotle that the heavens where changeless.
-Let us turn to modern astronomy for an opinion.

 Modern astronomers have learned that a nova is a burst of light from the explosion of an existing star.
 There are two sorts of novas: ordinary novas (mild stellar explosions), and supernovas (cataclysmic stellar explosions).
 An ordinary nova is seen as an increase of brightness by a factor of 50,000 or more in just a few days.
 The peak lasts just a few hours, then gradually fades over a period of four or five months.
 There are about 100 novas per year in the Milky Way.
 A supernova is about 100,000 time brighter than a nova.
-The brightness develops repidly, and declines little over a period of several weeks.
-(Stephenson, 2002; p.
-1).
+The brightness develops rapidly, and declines little over a period of several weeks.
 Only six are known to have occurred in recorded history in the Milky Way.
-(Zeilik, 2002; pp. 362-372).
 Comets are also a sort of new star, but very badly behaved.
 Aristotle believed they were in the Earth's atmosphere.
-(Stephenson, 2002; p.
-23)